 For example, when a bicycle stops in traffic without a bike lane, the safest location for the cyclist is directly behind the driver of the car in front of him.
 That way the driver in front will see the cyclist through the rear-view mirror, and the car behind the cyclist won’t miss him.
 However this takes up a whole lane, which can anger drivers who want to get where they’re going quickly.

 This tension between drivers and cyclists is nothing new; but it increases as the number of bicycles in the city continues to climb.
+If you’ve been in an accident, when it comes to working with an auto accident lawyer Memphis, TN places its trust in, Darrell Castle & Associates strives to be the best.

 Logically, the largest and most dangerous vehicle should always be the most cautious.
 Cars can kill much more easily than bicycles, which means drivers should be abundantly careful at all times; but when they don’t use caution, or when cyclists use the road dangerously, accidents can happen.